bdavs3/my-website/README.md

 - Okay, I really need the CSS files to stop running into each other.
 It is becoming a train wreck.
 Time to search for how to do that.
 - Only allow one dropdown menu to be open at a time in BookReview
 - Get the areas to the left and right of the dropdown filters in the Book Review to close all filters as well
+- Mobile changes:
+  - Fix spinning burger in menu – the spans get all messed up
+  - Book review dropdowns run into the side
+  - Mobile clicks are gross, mostly from hover stuff
+- Footer jumps around on zoom